davetron5000/angular-rails-book/bootstrap.md

 requires hunting around for what was downloaded to find the right path.
 Hopefully, a future version of Rails will provide some help here, but until then, Bower is a fairly clean solution.

+There is an alternative solution called [Rails Assets](https://rails-assets.org/), which converts any Bower package to a Rubygem on the fly, and integrates with your `Gemfile`.
+The reason we're not using that for this book is that Rails Assets does not handle assets packaged in a private repository, whereas Bower (and thus `bower-rails`) does.
+While our demo app doesn't use private assets, we want to present a complete solution that can handle any needs you're likely to have.
+At the time of this writing, Bower and `bower-rails` is it.

 Now that we have our initial set of front-end dependencies downloaded, let's write *just* enough code to use them, so we can be sure all the moving parts